-Account-Based Marketing (ABM) is an alternative B2B strategy that converges enterprise sales and marketing resources on a clearly defined set of customers (and prospects) within select target market(s) and employs personalized campaigns designed to resonate with each individual customer and prospect.
+Account-Based Marketing (ABM) is an alternative B2B strategy that converges enterprise sales and marketing resources on a clearly defined set of customers (and prospects) within the select target market(s) and employs personalized campaigns designed to resonate with each customer and prospect.

 ABM Market Research